 But it was pretty cool learning and meeting vampires from other parts of the country and world.
 Way cool.
 I wish we got more time to explore all that.
 And the intensity of Alice’s visions and the oncoming battle was insane and had me amped up from start to finish!
 I really wish this book (and some of the others) had been told in multiple POVs, actually.
 But overall this book is an exciting conclusion to an epic romance.
 (Although I still think the first half of the book is ridiculous).

 AGE 18: This book is the most awkward and disappointing thing to ever be seared onto the flesh of trees.
 It pushed me onto the verge of supporting book burning.
-The honey moon and baby part?
+The honeymoon and baby part?
 Incredibly awkward beyond belief, also so gross.
 I don’t know if I’ve ever cringed so much in one sitting, or in my life.
 The vampire battle?
 The most disappointing event that never happened in fictional history.
-Stephenie Meyer, GET OUT.
+Breaking Dawn, GET OUT.

 I’ve said it before but I’ll say it again: I really liked these books when I was 14 so I get it.
 But I grew up and it was like I took my head out of the sand and finally saw all the cracks and chipping paint and I began to develop my own mind, my tastes changed, and yeah I found issues with these books so no I’m not a fan anymore (though these books will always have a place in my book-loving heart).
 But hey, if these are your faves then grand.
 Every book should have someone who loves it besides the author.